- Title

 - Curatorial Notes

-Unglazed earthenware is an inexpensive material, one that is well suited to storing water because its porous body allows liquid to evaporate and cool.
-The vast majority of ceramic finds at Islamic archaeological sites are unglazed earthenware water vessels, suggesting that they were widely used across the socioeconomic spectrum.
-Rarer examples like this elaborately decorated carafe—with its molded, pierced, and incised roundels encircling sphinxes—were probably produced for more affluent clients.
+Unglazed earthenware is an inexpensive material and highly suitable for storing water because its porous body allows the liquid to evaporate and cool.
+Most ceramic finds at Islamic archaeological sites are unglazed earthenware water vessels, suggesting that they were widely used across a broad spectrum of society.
+Rarer examples like this elaborately decorated carafe—with its molded, pierced, and incised roundels encircling sphinxes—were probably produced for more affluent clients and may have functioned as a kind of personal water bottle.